mcgill-csus/Constitution/Constitution.md

 ## 23. Meetings of the Executive Council

 1. The CSUS Executive Council shall hold meetings at least once every two weeks while classes are in session.
-2. Quorum for a Regular meeting of the CSUS Executive Council shall be four (4) members.
+2. Quorum for a Regular meeting of the CSUS Executive Council shall be eight (8) members.
 3. Each member of the Executive Council shall have a single vote, except for the President who shall only vote to break a tie.
 4. In case of an emergency, the President may call a special meeting at any time, provided that all executives are present, or upon the signing of a waiver of notice by all executives.